 These panelists then received a survey alert, again abetted by a proprietary technology, GeoNotification®, just as they left the store, and were asked to complete it within three hours.
 Members of a demographically similar control group were asked to recall their most recent visit to stores in the same five retail categories, in a survey that captured their stated memories.

 As is the case in most non-GeoLocated surveys, this meant that the control group had to fall back purely on memories of experiences that for most had happened days or weeks earlier.

-Both groups were asked to name brands they had bought in 16 more narrowly-defined categories (for example, instead of the broad product category of beverages, we asked more specifically for purchased-brand recall for carbonated drinks, alcoholic beverages, juices, bottled water, sports drinks, energy drinks, and tea/coffee.
+Both groups were asked to name brands they had bought in 16 more narrowly-defined categories.
+For example, instead of the broad product category of beverages, we asked more specifically for purchased-brand recall.
+This included carbonated drinks, alcoholic beverages, juices, bottled water, sports drinks, energy drinks, and tea/coffee.

-We’ll continue to add more from the study tomorrow, including on how timing matters when it comes to survey-based consumer research.
+Particularly when it comes to survey-based consumer research.
 And that goes for your next research project.
 There’s no need to settle for flawed responses.
-Just take your first step with GeoLocation technology that gets you the in-the-moment insights.
+Take the first step with GeoLocation technology that gets you the in-the-moment insights.

 To learn more, contact email@example.com.